CloudHolic/CloudHolic/README.md

 What I can do:
   - C# & WPF
-  - pure C & low-level programming (a bit)
+  - pure C & low-level programming (a little bit)

 What I have interested in (except above things):
   - C++ & Qt